 Effective practical training is an important part of learning new skills.

 Pedestrian skills work is carried out in Year 3 or 4 and prepares children to cope with everyday road crossings.
 Classroom based work is carried out to prepare children for the on-road training.

 On-road cycling training takes place in Year 5 or 6 and provides children with the basic skills for riding on the road.
-All primary and junior schools can take part in the course, which is made up of around six one hour lessons.
+All primary and junior schools can take part in the national Bikeability scheme or the North Lincolnshire Council cycling training course.
 Classroom work prepares children for the training and reinforces other important road safety messages.
 For more information about cycling routes in North Lincolnshire, visit our cycling webpage.

 Compulsory basic training (CBT)